Press Releases

 Several states are providing emergency personnel, rescue equipment and other assets to help North Carolina flood victims following Hurricane Matthew.

 Residents in areas where floods are predicted to occur in the coming days should stay alert and monitor rising waters closely.
-If an evacuation order is issued for your area, it is important to act quickly and follow the instructions of state and local emergency officials.

 As North Carolina cleans up after Hurricane Matthew, residents should take precautions to ensure their safety as fallen limbs and trees are being cleared away from roads, houses and yards.